 A cry for justice for many years by the Kenyan Pastoral communities to bridge the economic gap that exists between them and other Kenyans have been made frequently.

 It’s not that livestock farming cannot pay in arid and semi-arid Kenya.
-Also for one do achieve productive livestock farming its not a must to have colossal capital investments and huge land to yield profits.
+Also, for one do achieve productive livestock farming, it is not a must to have substantial capital investments and vast land to yield profits.
 All these are but myths.

 Other countries like Israel with the same climatic Challenges like the Kenyan Arid and semi-arid parts have shown success where Kenya has failed.

-Properly planned livestock farming underpinned on reputable research has the possibility to economically revitalize the lives of livestock farmers from hard to reach parts of Kenya in a short period.
+Properly planned livestock farming underpinned on reputable research can economically revitalize the lives of livestock farmers from hard to reach parts of Kenya in a short period.

 It only takes thinking outside the convenient corners of ourselves when deliberating on the way forward for pastoral livestock farming in Arid and Semi-Arid parts of Kenya.